dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/about-accessibility.md

 Read [more about responsive layouts](!/uilib/usage/layout#responsiveness).

-The `dnb-ui-lib` and it's building blocks are build from ground up to support font-size adaption automatically.
+The `@dnb/eufemia` and it's building blocks are build from ground up to support font-size adaption automatically.

 ### Demos